About the Song — “Be Home”

 Nope.
 I was sticking to my guns.
 “Be Home” wasn’t right for this album.
 It was not going to be on it.
 Sorry, Bret.
 No “Be Home.”

-So, after much gentle encouragement from Bret, “Be Home” was recorded for Loving Every Other Minute of It, and I’m glad it was.
+So, after much gentle encouragement, “Be Home” was recorded for Loving Every Other Minute of It, and I’m glad it was.
 It’s one of my favorite songs on the album.
 Without Bret, it wouldn’t be there.

 Watch Bret Hartley, Kevin Leahy, and me perform a live-ish version of “Be Home” on You Tube.